fbrunelli94/dblscan-csa-raptor/README.md

-# hl-csa-raptor
+# dblscan-csa-raptor
-Hub labeling based versions of CSA and RAPTOR supporting unrestricted walking
+Implementation in C++ of dblscan, a linear time algorithm that computes optimal temporal walks under waiting time constraints.

-An implementation in C++ of HLCSA and HLRaptor which are variants of Connection Scan Algorithm (CSA) and RAPTOR supporting unrestricted walking through the use of a hub labeling of the footpath graph.
+From the original upstream repository: an implementation in C++ of HLCSA and HLRaptor which are variants of Connection Scan Algorithm (CSA) and RAPTOR supporting unrestricted walking through the use of a hub labeling of the footpath graph.

 Associated data can be found at this [graph repository](https://files.inria.fr/gang/graphs/public_transport/).